XiamenAir: Expansion

 On 25 July 2012, Xiamen Airlines changed its VI logo for the first time from "Blue Sky with White Heron" to "One Heron Flying High" and the aircraft painting theme was changed from "Reform Music" to "Sea and Sky".
 The theme of the aircraft painting was changed from "Reform Music" to "Sea and Sky".
 To upgrade the logo of Xiamen Airlines, the Chinese design master Chen Youjian and TEAGUE, the design team appointed by Boeing, were invited to design, revise and prove the new corporate logo, hence the rebranding to XiamenAir.

 On 1 December 2018, XiamenAir's last Boeing 757 (No. B-2868) was retired after its last flight from Shanghai Hongqiao-Xiamen, and since then there have been no Boeing 757 passenger aircraft in Greater China.

 As China's aviation sector developed, the airline expanded to regional Asian destinations while the delivery of wide-body Boeing 787 Dreamliners permitted the airline to offer long-distance services.
 The airline's first intercontinental expansion was to Europe, which commenced with an Amsterdam service from 26 July 2015, and a Paris service from 11 December 2018.
 Services to Sydney followed from 30 November 2015, and Melbourne a year later.
 The airline's first North American service, to Vancouver, was launched on 26 July 2016.
-XiamenAir's first US service was to Seattle, followed by Los Angeles and then New York.
+XiamenAir launched its first U.S. service to Seattle in September 2016, followed by New York JFK in February 2017 and Los Angeles in June 2017.

 By early 2020, the airline had set up bases at Fuzhou Changle International Airport, Nanchang Changbei International Airport, Hangzhou Xiaoshan International Airport, Tianjin Binhai International Airport, Changsha Huanghua International Airport, Beijing Daxing International Airport (moved from Beijing Capital International Airport in 2020), Quanzhou Jinjiang International Airport, Chongqing Jiangbei International Airport and Shanghai Hongqiao International Airport.

 On 17 November of the same year, SkyTeam officially announced the details of XiamenAir's membership in the alliance and signed a letter of intent to join the alliance in Rome, Italy.
-On 21 November 2012, XiamenAir officially became the 19th member of SkyTeam and added three new hubs to the alliance—Xiamen, Fuzhou and Hangzhou—making it the first airline in China to join one of the three global airline alliances, in addition to the three major state-owned airlines (of which China Southern, the parent company of XiamenAir, withdrew from SkyTeam on 1 January 2019) and Shanghai Airlines, which joined the alliance as a subsidiary member.
+On 21 November 2012, XiamenAir officially became the 19th member of SkyTeam and added three new hubs to the alliance—Xiamen, Fuzhou and Hangzhou.
+China Southern, the parent company of XiamenAir, withdrew from SkyTeam on 1 January 2019.

+In October 2025, the Fuzhou–New York JFK route became the world's longest commercial flight, with a scheduled duration of around 19 hours and 20 minutes.
+The route included a refuelling stop at Tokyo Narita Airport and avoided Russian airspace.